CodeYourFuture/curriculum/common-content/en/module/js1/terminal/index.md

 The computer knows `ls` means **"list the files and directories in the current directory"**.

 During the execution of a computer program, a computer will store and modify {{<tooltip title="data">}}Data is information.
-Text, images, numbers are all _forms_ of data.{{</tooltip>}} The data in a executing program is sometimes called the **state**.
+Text, images, numbers are all _forms_ of data.{{</tooltip>}} The data in an executing program is sometimes called the **state**.
 A computer program will modify data with {{<tooltip title="operations">}} Operations modify or create data, from the current data in the program.
 Adding numbers, joining words, changing text to ALLCAPS, are all operations.
 {{</tooltip>}}

 `ls` is a shell command.
 Shell is a programming language we use to interact with the files and folders on our computer.
 You already know at least two more programming languages.
 Can you name them?